As a freelancer, your finances can be irregular and unpredictable.

 Monthly income will fluctuate, invoices won’t always get paid on time and your tax bill will only be confirmed and paid after year-end.
 There are no guaranteed benefits like sick pay and holiday days and it’s up to you to find your own clients and set your own rates.

-Ways to keep on top of your finances
+Ways to keep on top of your finances as a freelancer

-1. Keep your personal bank account separate from your business bank account
+1. Keep your personal bank account separate

 2. Track your income and get paid on time